Header Image

 International recognition

-The engineering degree and the officer’s certificate are internationally recognized, giving you the opportunity to be hired anywhere around the world.
+The Bachelor’s degree and the officer’s certificate are internationally recognized, giving you the opportunity to be hired anywhere around the world.

 Flexibility

 If during your university studies you carry out your internship on board the ship, we offer you the opportunity to study online on the virtual campus.
-You will benefit from an open session and you can reschedule and take the exams when you return to the country.
+You will benefit from an open session, and you can reschedule and sit the exams when you return to the university.

 Study opportunities abroad.